Crunchies Cookies Recipe – Old-Fashioned Oatmeal Coconut Cornflake Cookies

 Need more cookie storage tips?
 Learn how to pack cookies for shipping.

 I know you are going to love these coconut oatmeal cookies.
 This recipe was a family favorite when I was growing up.
-I can remember my grandmother making these all of the time.
+I can remember my grandmother making these all the time.
 The cookies would come out of the oven, set on a plate when they were cool enough to handle, and they would soon disappear.

 oatmeal coconut crunchies cookies in a basket and on a wire rack